golemcloud/golem/api-gateway-examples/README.md

 ### Important aspects
 * Anything with listen_path /v10 will be forwarded to the worker bridge.
-* Tyk injects x-golem-definition-id header to the request, which is the id of the endpoint definition that we registered with the worker bridge
+* Tyk injects x-golem-api-definition-id and x-golem-api-definition-version headers to the request, which is the id and version of the endpoint definition that we registered with the worker bridge
 * With docker set up, we have 2 different docker networks running.
 Therefore, the IP of the worker-bridge is the IP address of the machine (and not localhost) http://192.168.18.101:9006/.
 * The target URL is url of the worker bridge that is ready to serve your custom requests.
 * Worker bridge is already registered with the API definition ID shopping-cart.
 If the worker bridge is not registered with the correct API definition, it will return something like the following